-2. Background.
+- 2. Background.
 Appraisals are performed by an appraiser on VA's fee panel to protect the interest of Veterans, lenders, servicers, and VA.
 VA's fee panel is comprised of independent licensed fee appraisers.
 The appraiser is an independent state licensed or certified professional that provides objective, impartial, and unbiased opinions about the value of real property aiding those who own, manage, sell, invest in, and/or lend money on the security of real estate.
 Appraisers assemble a series of facts, statistics, and other information regarding specific properties, analyze this data, and develop opinions of value.
 Each appraisal assignment challenges the appraiser's ability to put analytical skills into practice, exercise sound judgment, and communicate effectively, to estimate the market value of the property in accordance with the Uniform Standards of Appraisal Practice (USPAP) and VA appraisal guidelines as outlined in the VA Pamphlet 26-7, Chapter 10 Appraisal Process (NEW).
 All appraisal types, except for some liquidation appraisals, require the appraiser access and view the interior of the property.
-This has been normal practice in the real estate industry for decades to aid in the determination of market value and ensure real property meet the safe, sound, and sanitary requirements as outlined in the detailed list of Minimum Property Requirements (MPRs), 38 CFR §36.4347c.

-3. Effective Dates.
-The policies outlined in this Circular are effective for all loans closed on, or after, the date of this Circular and until further notice or the rescission of this Circular.
+This has been normal practice in the real estate industry for decades to aid in the determination of market value and ensure real property meet the safe, sound, and sanitary requirements as outlined in the detailed list of Minimum Property Requirements (MPRs), 38 CFR §36.4347c. - 3.
+Effective Dates.
+The policies outlined in this Circular are effective for all loans where the application date was made on, or after, the date of this Circular and until further notice or the rescission of this Circular. - 4.
+Action.

-4. Action.
 VA will change the long-standing practice of requiring access to the interior of the home for certain types of loans and characteristics of those loans.
-Appraisers will still follow the same procedures of the VA appraisal process and are still required to meet USPAP and state requirements for delivering an appraisal that meets those qualifications, but are allowed the broader use of exterior inspection.
+Appraisers will still follow the same procedures of the VA appraisal process and are still required to meet USPAP and state requirements for delivering an appraisal that meets those qualifications but are allowed the broader use of exterior inspection.
 Considering the health and safety of Veterans and VA Appraiser Fee Panel members during this national emergency, valuations may come in a form of an Exterior-Only appraisal with enhanced assignment conditions or in limited instances, a Desktop appraisal.
-On page 1 of the Uniform Residential Appraisal Report (URAR), Subject section, "Map Reference" appraisers are to state "Exterior-Only" or "Desktop."
-These procedures are temporary in nature and VA will return to normal operations after the national emergency.
+On page 1 of the Uniform Residential Appraisal Report